zahassanyum/raycast-slack-summaries/README.md

 # Slack Summaries

-Summarize Slack channels and threads using OpenAI
+Raycast plugin to summarize Slack channels and threads using OpenAI.